adamkundrat/iota-rfc/dao-tech-proposal.md

 - [ ] understand how to store/access historical vote results (hornet permanode with voting plugin??, github?)
 - [ ] will Firefly be used to manage proposals or only active one / voted on
 - [ ] explain in detail how we post new proposal into the tangle and make it truly immutable (before it’s uploaded to Node)
+- [ ] Establish potential transition plan to ISCP and develop an approach to make this transition invisible to the end user
+- [ ] IOTA DID Is that something we want to consider already or wait until it's mature enough?
+Github/Discord login might be sufficient enough for now.
 - [ ] Initiate process to agree to a domain name

 ## Terms